-At Kuala Lumpur International Airport, there are two airport terminals here, KLIA1 and KLIA2.
+Kuala Lumpur International Airport has two airport terminals, KLIA1 and KLIA2.
 Sometimes people panic during tight layover periods about how they would travel between these.
 Thanks to airport transfer facilities and shuttles available between the two, there is no cause for worry.
 It takes approximately 5 to 10 mins to travel the distance and is highly efficient.
 Passengers can easily book an online bus ticket for the same.

-Here are a few ways by which you can travel between these two terminals:
+Here are a few ways by which you can travel from KLIA1 to KLIA2 and back -

 - Shuttle Bus

 A new addition to the fleet, passengers who need to commute between KLIA1 and KLIA2 can avail shuttles absolutely free.
 It runs every 10 minutes, so plan accordingly.
 The waiting area is through Door 4, Level 1 of the main building in KLIA1, while KLIA2 has the pick-up point at Bay A10, Level 1, Transportation Hub.